San Francisco, California

 Chitra is the co-owner of Brooklyn Delhi, where she produces handmade achaars using local ingredients.
 Chitra is working on her first cookbook on South Indian recipes from Bangalore for Ten Speed/Random House due out March 2017.
 In 2009, she created The ABCD's of Cooking and since then has been blogging about, teaching and hosting dining events that feature Indian recipes with a slant on seasonal ingredients.

 Diana Kuan is a food writer and cooking teacher in Brooklyn.
-She is the owner of Plate and Pencil and author of AppetiteforChina.com, a website devoted to traditional and creative Asian cooking.
+She is the founder of Plate & Pencil, a food illustration studio, and author of AppetiteforChina.com, a website devoted to traditional and creative Asian cooking.
 When she's not at her desk or in the kitchen, Diana is galavanting around town in search of amazing noodles, cocktails, doughnuts, or new ingredients to play around with.
 She has also written for Time Out New York, Food & Wine, and The Boston Globe.
 Her first cookbook,The Chinese Takeout Cookbook, was published in 2012.